munificent/craftinginterpreters/book/statements-and-state.md

             | printStmt ;
 ```

-Statements that declare names go under the new `declaration` rule.
-Right now,
+Declaration statements go under the new `declaration` rule.
+Right now, it's only
-it's only variables, but later it will include functions and classes.
-Any place
+variables, but later it will include functions and classes.
+Any place where a
-where a declaration is allowed also allows non-declaring statements, so the
+declaration is allowed also allows non-declaring statements, so the
 `declaration` rule falls through to `statement`.
 Obviously, you can declare
 stuff at the top level of a script, so `program` routes to the new rule.